12 min read

 • Rapid Transformation Hypnotherapy for Abundance Quest with Marisa Peer, where you’ll explore the techniques to rewire your limiting beliefs for abundant potential.

-• Total Self-Confidence Quest with Paul McKenna, where you’ll train your mind to cultivate a powerful inner confidence through hypnosis techniques.
+• Total Self-Confidence Quest with Paul McKenna, where you’ll train your mind to cultivate powerful inner confidence through hypnosis techniques.

 These quests are just some from the vast library of personal growth programs on Mindvalley.
 When you sign up for a free account, you can sample the first few lessons to get a real taste of the transformative experiences that await.